DrafProject/elmada/readme.md

 # **el**ectricity **ma**rket **da**ta for the **d**emand **r**esponse **a**nalysis **f**ramework

 Elmada is part of the [Draf Project](https://github.com/DrafProject) but can be used as a standalone package.
-Elmada stands for **el**ectricity **ma**rket **da**ta and allows the calculation of temporally resolved carbon emission factors, namely grid mix emission factors (XEFs) and marginal emission factors (MEF), with different approximation methods.
-Additionally it provides data access to historic wholesale prices, fuel specific generation, and load for European national electricity grids.
+Elmada stands for **el**ectricity **ma**rket **da**ta and allows the calculation of temporally resolved historic carbon emission factors for European countries with different approximation methods.
+Different methods for up to quarterhourly grid mix emission factors (XEFs) and marginal emission factors (MEF) are implemented.
+As a side product historic wholesale prices and fuel specific generation for European national electricity grids can be provdided.

 # Installation